fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - Some tests take longer than 350ms in EOSIO mode and fail with code `3080004` (Transaction exceeded the current CPU usage limit imposed on the transaction) or `3080006` (Transaction took too long)
 - Both lists are documented in [failing.txt](tests/failing.txt)

-## Testing an ERC-20 implementation
+### 7. Testing an ERC-20 implementation

 In order to test an ERC-20 implementation we need to prepare the EOSIO enviroment.
 Please run the [prepare.sh](tests/sol/prepare.sh) or follow the steps manually.

     $ cd tests/sol
     $ ./prepare.sh

 These preparation steps creates two accounts, one for Alice and one for Bob, and issue them 1000.0000 SYS each.
-In this test we will make Bob send Alice 100.0000 SYS via the WSYS ERC-20 token.
+In this test we will make Bob send Alice 100.0000 SYS via the Wrapped-SYS (WSYS) ERC-20 token.

 First we need to compile and deploy the [WSYS](tests/sol/WSYS.sol) ERC-20 contract (using a third account):